bxdoan/bxdoan/README.md

 <div align="center">

-> It’s not the years in your life that count.
-It’s the life in your years.
+> We are all like fireworks: we climb, we shine and always go our separate ways and become further apart.
+But even when that time comes, let’s not disappear like a firework and continue to shine.. forever.

-> — Abraham Lincoln —
+> — Hitsugaya Toshiro —

 </div>